-I don’t care about these headlines, but I do care that this occasion seems to mandate a timely perusal of Levine’s naked body.
-As it happens, an array of websites and discussion boards are devoted to decoding his tattoos, which are a mix of nonsensical and sentimental: His first tattoo was inked when he was 21, as a tribute to 9/11.
+As it happens, an array of websites and discussion boards are devoted to decoding his tattoos, which are a mix of the nonsensical and the sentimental: His first tattoo was inked when he was 21, as a tribute to 9/11.
 Later, he got a beaded necklace in Japan because he was bored.
 Herewith, a taxonomy.

 The Skull-Cradling Winged Mermaid

 Featuring every item from your third-grade coloring book: a ship, ship’s wheel, stormy clouds, sun, waves, sparrows, flowers, seashells, detailed bordering, more seashells.

 Why: Why wouldn’t a sane person spend six months getting this tattoo, teasing close-ups on Instagram before the big reveal?
 This one was crafted with pride by his favorite tattoo artist (because he has many tattoo artists): Bryan Randolph of Spider Murphy’s Tattoo shop in San Rafael, California.

 Why: It resembles a delicious head of cabbage and complements his abs.